luyizzy/yilu0178_9103_TUTJoel/README.md

 ---

 ## Coding Technique Exploration
+[Link Text](https://p5js.org/examples//classes-and-objects-connected-particles/)

 For my project, I aim to digitally recreate this dotted artistic effect.
 This is the Connected Particles code in p5.js that I found.
 I believe this coding technique can serve as a reference to generate circular elements with random colors, thereby simulating the pointillism effect.

-[Link Text](https://p5js.org/examples//classes-and-objects-connected-particles/)

-This is the screenshot on partical system
 ![Sreenshot on partical system](sp250509_003824.png)
 *The particle system on P5js*